diegohaz/arc/README.md

 ## Usage

-Once you have installed the dependencies, you can use `npm start` to run a development server or `npm run build` to transpile the code into the `dist` folder.
+Once you have installed the dependencies, you can use `npm run dev` to run a development server or `npm run build` to build the code into the `dist` folder.

 The source code should be placed in `src`; public/static files should be placed in `public` so they can be included in the build process.